 After troubleshooting many batches of beet kvass, I’ve found that these are the best methods to follow for a mold- and kahm-free final product.

 Fermentation is widely used to preserve a harvest, this starts with fresh foods.
 It should not be an afterthought to make use of veggies that are beginning to spoil.
 Fresh beets should be hard to the touch.
 If the skin is beginning to soften, it is not the best idea to make your beet kvass with it.

 Most people say to leave the skin on for fermentation, but I find that this greatly affects the chances of having a successful ferment, and can also affect flavor.
 I am not one to skim off mold or kahm yeast, so I like my ferments to turn out well because otherwise they get tossed.
 The appropriate bacteria is available all throughout the vegetable, so you do not need the skin.

 Use an airlock

 Airlocks on a truly anaerobic vessel locks out oxygen, which is unwanted during fermentation.
 Oxygen increases your chances of toxic yeasts and molds growing on your ferment.
 An airlock also allows the gases that form during fermentation to escape without having to “burp” a jar, which allows oxygen to flood into the ferment.
-CO2 build-up can be blamed for jars exploding during fermentatiion, so allowing it to escape as it is formed is very beneficial.
+CO2 build-up can be blamed for jars exploding during fermentation, so allowing it to escape as it is formed is very beneficial.
+Beet kvass tends not to create as much gases as some ferments, but the first several days tend to be quite active and bubbly.
 You can read more about why I ferment anaerobically here.